wharfkit/website/src/lib/docs/ContractKit/ActionMethod.md

 # Action

-The `action` method assists in generating an Antelope [Action](/docs/antelope/action) instance.
+The `action` method is a convenient way to generate an Antelope [Action](/docs/antelope/action) instance from a [Contract](/docs/contract-kit/contract) instance.
 Actions can be created using this method and then be passed to the [SessionKit transact](/docs/session-kit/transact) method to be executed on chain.

 ## Usage

 The `action` method is available on any [Contract](/docs/contract-kit/contract) instance.
-It can be used to generate an [action](/docs/antelope/action) instance.
+Here is a basic example of how to use it:
 ```typescript
 const action = tokenContract.action(
     'transfer', // or Name.from('transfer')